 It was a Genjutsu.
 Had to be.
 Must be.
 Just believe it.

 "Mr and Mrs Haruno," a new voice sounded.
-Iruka Umino rushed over to the three, instantly catching sight of Sakura's slightly bloody feet and more than unsettled shivering body.
+Iruka Umino rushed over to the three, instantly catching sight of Sakura's bloody feet and more than unsettled shivering body.
 "What did she do?" he asked himself, bending down to take a look at the small wounds she had.

 Sakura started, bile suddenly surging through her throat and out her mouth, splattering against the earth.
-She choked on the acid-like taste on her tongue, tears dripping again.
+She choked on the acid-like taste on her tongue, tears falling again.
 She didn't intend to swallow, but she did, and felt like throwing up as her throat contracted against the horrible taste.

 "Oh, Sakura.
 Better out than in," her mother murmured, a crooked smile on her face as she massaged Sakura's shoulders lightly.
 "It's okay, honey.
 It's okay."

-Iruka glanced at the coughing rosette, grimacing at the vomit that her hair was threatening to fall into.
+Iruka glanced at the coughing student, grimacing at the vomit that her hair was threatening to fall into.
 Luckily her mother grabbed it in a bunch and held it securely on the back of her neck.
 "Mr Umino?" her father prompted.

-Iruka nodded, finger tapping at his chin in thought before he scratched the lower hairline.
+Iruka nodded, finger tapping at his chin in thought before he scratched his lower hairline.
 "You'll find out when she comes down, I imagine," he remarked.
 "Mr Haruno, are you able to take her?
 I've left my class unattended."

 "Yes, yes, of course," her dad spoke distractedly.
 "You must get back quickly.
 I'm… sorry for dragging you out."